 Northwestern business students tie for first place in international simulation

-Northwestern College seniors Jordan Coulter, Graham Zomermaand, Brooke Dollen and Carter Van Gorp recently recorded a top score in the international Business Strategy Game.
-Their team, “Fantom Footwear,” tied for the best overall score during the week of Nov.
-18–24.
+Northwestern College seniors Nick Bomgaars, Bradley Bourland, Makenzie Fink and Peyton Scott recently recorded a top score in the international Business Strategy Game.
+Their team, "Apollo Footwear Company," tied for the best overall score during the week of April 12–18.

 Four Northwestern College seniors recently recorded a top score in the international Business Strategy Game, a dynamic online simulation in which participants are assigned the task of running an athletic footwear company.

-While Northwestern students competing in the Business Strategy Game consistently record standout scores, one Northwestern team, named “Fantom Footwear,” tied for the best overall score during the week of Nov.
-18–24.
-During that week, which was the final week Northwestern teams were competing for the semester, there were more than 4,300 teams in the competition.
+Northwestern students competing in the Business Strategy Game consistently record high scores, often in the top 5% of all teams.
+One Northwestern team, named “Apollo Footwear Company,” recorded a perfect score of 110 points and tied for the best overall score during the week of April 12–18.
+During that week, which was the final week Northwestern teams competed for the semester, there were thousands of teams competing worldwide.

 “All aspects of the Business Strategy Game parallel the functioning of the real-world athletic footwear market,” notes the simulation’s website, adding that this allows participants to “think rationally and logically in deciding what to do and get valuable practice in making a variety of different business decisions under circumstances that mirror real-world competitive conditions.”